 VacationRentals.com – This is another national site, similar to VRBO mentioned above.

 ERA Rents – This is the rentals website for one of the bigger real estate companies in the area, and they have a decent sized property management division.

-The above websites are those that I’ve either used myself, know someone who has, or found on one of the various search engines.
 You might also want to do your own web search to see if you can dig up any other results for “The Villages Florida rentals“.